hdShang/arxiv-daily/docs/cs-CV/2025-05-26/papers/250520287v1-motionpro-a-precise-motion-controller-for-image-to-video-generation.md

 ---
 layout: default
-title: MotionPro: A Precise Motion Controller for Image-to-Video Generation
+title: "MotionPro: A Precise Motion Controller for Image-to-Video Generation"
 ---

 # MotionPro: A Precise Motion Controller for Image-to-Video Generation